Machinima, Inc.: Happy Hour

-Happy Hour was a block (and later a channel) focusing on animation.
+Happy Hour was a block (and later a channel) Known as Machinima Happy Hour focusing on animation.
 Eventually, the channel and block were shelved, with the channel being inactive since August 18, 2015, with no new episodes from any of its exclusive shows since July 28, 2015.
 The shows moved from the primary Machinima channel and were moved back after Happy Hour's discontinuation.
 However, the channel resurfaced on September 7, 2016, with the premiere of the fourth season of Happy Hour Saloon, an animated series that parodies video games.
 It stopped uploading content again on November 11, 2016.